Frequently Asked Questions

 The Department of Justice (DOJ) submits by far the greatest number of claims.
 This is expected, however, since DOJ represents other federal agencies in any matter involving pending or actual litigation and has the authority to settle those cases as well.

-Agencies may submit requests for payments from the Judgment Fund electronically through the Judgment Fund Internet Claims System, or by faxing or mailing completed Fiscal Service Judgment Fund payment request forms.
+Agencies may submit requests for payments from the Judgment Fund electronically through the Judgment Fund Internet Claims System.

 The website displays information from our Judgment Fund Internet Claims System (JFICS), which has a 10-character limit in the payment amount field.
 When an agency submits a claim for $100 million or more, JFICS requires that the claim be broken down into smaller components, which are linked together by the same control number, date, and agency.
 To determine the total amount of a claim, simply add together the components having the same control number.